4D-STAR/ester_nix/README.md

 # Ester Nix

 [Evolution STEllaire en Rotation (Ester)](https://github.com/ester-project/ester) is a 2d stellar evolution code.
-This repo provides a script to build a C++/Fortran/Python development environment to compile and execute ster using the [Nix](https://nix.dev) ecosystem.
+This repo provides a script to build a C++/Fortran/Python development environment to compile and execute ester using the [Nix](https://nix.dev) ecosystem.

 ## Installation and usage